AntalThomas/Shopping_List/README.md

 6. Click the 🗑️ to remove the item
 7. Click on the item to cross it off
 7. Click the hamburger menu to return to all your lists or to log out
+8. Click the ⭐ to favourite a list
 8. Click the 🗑️ to remove the list
 9. Sign Out